• Skip to primary navigation

 The Housing Act 1988 changed all that, and with an AST, tenants could be evicted after the end of the fixed term without the landlord giving any reason at all, provided the proper procedure was followed.
 They could also charge a market rent.

-So, when drawing up the legislation, Parliament felt that tenants need to be warned about the type of tenancy they were entering in to, and therefore imposed conditions on the creation of an AST.
-These were set out in section 20 of the Act and said that:
+So, when drawing up the legislation, Parliament felt that tenants need to be warned about the type of tenancy they were entering into, and therefore imposed conditions on the creation of an AST.
+These were set out in section 20 of the Act, which said that:

 1. The tenant (who must be a new tenant, an AST could not be granted to an existing protected tenant of the landlord) had to be served a notice telling him he would not get security of tenure (this became known as a section 20 notice)